 Thanks to the CBI led review committee for considering our Legacy Anthology website as an HCI award candidate.
-This paper and our Legacy Anthology website document our parts of HCI history from early paper-tape systems into the display screen systems now in use.
+This paper and our Legacy Anthology website have our parts of HCI history from early paper-tape systems into the display screen systems now in use.

 If selected for the Ben Shneiderman award; our intention is to apply the \$500s to replicating a lost history plaque, http://vipclubmn.org/Articles/40-Yr%20Plaque.pdf.
-We, the VIP Club, will post this paper as a monthly Our Story article in January 2023, our 200th story since April 2007.
+We, the VIP Club, will post this paper as a monthly Our Story article in March 2023, our 202nd story since April 2007.